 High risk warning: Foreign exchange trading carries a high level of risk that may not be suitable for all investors.
 Leverage creates additional risk and loss exposure.
 Before you decide to trade foreign exchange, carefully consider your investment objectives, experience level, and risk tolerance.
 You could lose some or all your initial investment; do not

-Gold December futures contracts at MCX opened flat on Wednesday at Rs 76,393 per 10 gram, which is up by 0.04% or Rs 33 while silver December futures contracts were trading at Rs 91,620/kg, down by Rs 3 merely.
-On Tuesday, gold and silver settled on a positive note in the domestic and international markets.
+Gold April futures contracts at MCX opened flat with a negative bias on Saturday at Rs 82,200/10 gram, which is down by 0.04% or Rs 33 while silver March futures contracts were trading slightly higher at Rs 93,453/kg, up by 0.13% or Rs 125.
+Ahead of the Union Budget 2025, due to be presented later

 - 1